Amir-Rastkhadiv/fun-gym/README.md

  - ### STRUCTURE PLANE OVERVIEW
      During this phase, our project structure could be built gradually.
 Utilizing "WH" questioning techniques in higher levels by asking most of the time How? and Where?

+     How do I get to a specific place, for example?
+Then, where do I go next?
+So, where do I put this information?

      I used the following questions to shape the Fun Gym structure step by step.
 In which functionality and content appear: